University of Kragujevac

 The University of Kragujevac (Универзитет у Крагујевцу) is a public university in Kragujevac, Serbia.
 It is the oldest and the largest higher education institution in Šumadija and Western Serbia.

 The contemporary centralized university was founded in 1976 and today is organized into 12 constituent faculties.
 The university offers 118 study programs in the fields of natural sciences and mathematics, social and human sciences, medical sciences, engineering sciences, and arts.
-As of 2020–21 school year, there are around 14,179 enrolled students on undergraduate, graduate, doctoral, integrated and vocational studies.
+As of 2023–24 academic year, there are 15,202 enrolled students on undergraduate, graduate, doctoral, integrated and vocational studies.

 University of Kragujevac integrates functions of all faculties and organizational units (centers, institutes) in its structure, by implementing unique policy aimed at constant improving of higher education, and improving the quality of teaching, scientific research and artistic development of youth, introduction of scientific research to students, as well as the creation of material conditions for the operations and development of the University.
 Students of the University of Kragujevac can use five dormitories – two in Kragujevac, and one each in Užice, Čačak and Kraljevo, where over 1,400 students can reside.

 History

 University of Kragujevac was established on the foundations of the Lyceum of the Principality of Serbia.
 Lyceum was the first higher education institution in Serbia, established in Kragujevac by the decree of Prince Milos Obrenovic on 1 July 1838.
 When Belgrade became the capital city of Serbia, most of the ministries moved there along with the Lyceum.
 In 1863 Lyceum was renamed into the Belgrade Higher School and in 1905 it eventually became the University of Belgrade.

-In 1960s, the first modern higher education institutions emerged in Kragujevac, leading to the establishment of the University “Svetozar Marković” on 21 May 1976, today known as the University of Kragujevac.
+In 1960s, the first modern higher education institutions emerged in Kragujevac, leading to the establishment of the University "Svetozar Marković" on 21 May 1976, today known as the University of Kragujevac.
 At its beginning, the University of Kragujevac incorporated five faculties (Mechanical Engineering, Economics, Law, Natural Sciences & Mathematics, and Medicine), the College of Mechanical Engineering in Kraljevo, as well as two research institutes: Small Grains Research Institute in Kragujevac and Fruit Research Institute in Čačak.
 1970's was a decade of exponential rise in number of higher education institutions in the former Yugoslavia when alongside Kragujevac universities in Osijek, Rijeka, Split, Mostar, Podgorica, Bitola, Maribor, Banja Luka and Tuzla all opened their doors.

-Today, University of Kragujevac consists of twelve faculties with around 14,000 students and 1,200 professors and associates.
+As of 2023–24 academic year, University of Kragujevac consists of twelve faculties with around 15,202 students and 1,244 professors and associates.
 It offers 118 study programs at the undergraduate, graduate and doctoral level.
-To date, over 33,000 students have graduated from the university, over 1,000 have earned their master’s degree and over 800 defended their doctoral dissertation.
+To date, over 33,000 students have graduated from the university, over 1,000 have earned their master's degree and over 800 defended their doctoral dissertation.

 Organization

 Faculties

 A total of six faculties of the University of Kragujevac are located in the city of Kragujevac and six in four neighboring cities and towns.
-The faculties of the University of Kragujevac with data about location, academic staff and number of students as of 2020–21 school year:
+The faculties of the University of Kragujevac with data about location, academic staff and number of students as of 2023–24 academic year: